-CGF is interested in supporting projects that spearhead innovative ideas and show a clear geoscience focus.
+CGF is interested in supporting projects that spearhead innovative ideas, show a clear geoscience focus, and value equity and cultural and gender diversity.
+Digital outreach activities, including virtual delivery and communication, are welcome.
 Applicants should be aware that CGF does not fund equipment (unless it is exclusively linked to the project), nor salaries (unless it is a temporary stipend to support the development of a project).
 Proposals should leverage other funding sources and use CGF funds as seed with a clear indication of future sustainability without ongoing CGF funds.
 If you want to discuss ideas you are welcome to contact the Secretary.

-Starting in 2010, CGF made some significant changes to its granting procedures.
-The most visible change to CGF project proponents is a move to a three-tiered grant system related to the size of the grants being requested.
+CGF follows a three-tiered grant system related to the size of the grants being requested.
 Grant requests will be evaluated in competition with other requests within the same tier.
 For example, small grant proposals will initially be in competition with other small grant proposals for the share of that year’s disbursement total allocated to this tier.
 Adjustments to the totals within each tier my be considered at the recommendation of the grant selection committee.
 The three tiers are:

 - Small Grants <$10,000

 Grants of less than $10,000 have been the norm for CGF historically and it is anticipated that small grants will continue to be an important part of our disbursements with the largest number of individual grants.
 The granting application and approval system will have the same criteria, scope of project and application procedures as in the recent past.
 Our target for small grants is approximately 30% of the annual quota.